Create and use R visuals in Power BI

-These risks mainly exist in the authoring phase when the script author run the script on their own computer.
+These risks mainly exist in the authoring phase when the script author runs the script on their own computer.

 The Power BI service applies a sandbox technology to protect users and the service from security risks.

-This sandbox approach imposes some restrictions on the R scripts running in the Power BI service, such as accessing the Internet, or accessing to other resources that are not required to create the R visual.
+This sandbox approach imposes some restrictions on the R scripts running in the Power BI service, such as accessing the Internet, or accessing to other resources that aren't required to create the R visual.

 R scripts error experience

-When an R script encounters an error, the R visual is not plotted and an error message is displayed.
+When an R script encounters an error, the R visual isn't plotted and an error message is displayed.
 For details on the error, select See details from the R visual error on the canvas, as shown in the following image.

 As another example, the following image shows the error message that appears when an R script failed to run properly due to a missing R package in Azure.

-R visuals require a Power BI Pro license to render in reports, refresh, filter and cross-filter.
+R visuals require a Power BI Pro or Premium Per User (PPU) license to render in reports, refresh, filter, and cross-filter.
 For more information about Power BI Pro licenses, and how they differ from free licenses, see Power BI Pro content - what is it?

-Free users of Power BI can only consume tiles shared with them.
+Free users of Power BI can only consume tiles shared with them in Premium workspaces.
 See purchasing Power BI Pro for more information.

 The following table describes R visuals capabilities based on licensing.